michelfernandez/cove/site/content/german/careers/success-manager.md

 {{< content top=12 width=narrow >}}
 {{% markdown %}}
-## Your new Ship
+## Our Mission
 Skribble aims to simplify the lives of people and create trust in the digital world.
 Worldwide.
 Our mission is to contribute a key element that is intuitive in usage and simple to implement: digital signatures.
 We advise and support organizations in the implementation of digital signatures, so that we all are better off by trusting more, wasting less time, and safeguarding environmental resources.

-## Your new Crew
+## The Team
-This team is highly motivated, positive and works as a tight-knit squad.
-They are growing fast and are ambitious to bring Skribble to Europe.
-They are nice, fun-loving people, working on a non-commission basis and strive to make the world a better place: one signature at a time.
-They always have each other’s backs - like a family.
-Off work, they can be found riding bikes or supporting the local food community.
+Our team is highly motivated, positive and collaborates closely together.
+We are growing fast and the next step is to bring Skribble to Europe.
+We are nice, fun-loving people, working on a non-commission basis and strive to make the world a better place: one signature at a time.
+We always have each other’s backs - like a family.
+Off work, we can be found riding bikes, playing video games or chilling with family and friends.

 ## Your Contribution
 You help us grow Skribble in Germany by supporting and advising our customers in the application of Skribble.
 You ensure customers can roll out Skribble across business areas and help them get the most value out of it.
 You support customers navigating the change required in their business processes.
 You strive to make our customers extra-happy and sometimes that might require a visit and personal training.

 ## Your Background
-- 2+ years experience in consulting individuals or organisations - ideally as account manager or customer success manager (B2B SaaS would be perfect)
+- 2+ years experience in consulting people or organisations - ideally as account manager or customer success manager (B2B SaaS would be perfect, but we’re also interested in other profiles if you have been responsible for a complex product or service in an innovative environment)
 - Friends describe you as honest, communicative, empathetic and pragmatic
 - You are flexible and enjoy working in a highly dynamic environment
 - German is your native language and you are fluent in English (other languages are a plus)

 ## Our Offering
-- Opportunity to be part of a fast growing tech company with an ambitious and experienced team
+- Opportunity to be part of a fast growing tech company with an aspiring and experienced team
 - A job with a purpose: save human and environmental resources by enabling digital signatures #worksmarter
-- Company culture of trust and self-responsibility  transparency
+- Company culture of trust, self-responsibility, and transparency
 - Flexibility in the organisation of your working time, place of work and your devices
 - Office in the heart of Zurich within 2 mins walking distance from the lake

 {{% /markdown %}}
 {{< /content >}}